The 7 Best Mystery Games for Kids

 Jumanji Escape Room was developed by Cardinal Games and has been designed to be suited for anyone aged 10 and above.
 It has been made to be enjoyed by between 3-5 people at any one time and cooperative focused game.

-Inside the box, you will find an electronic Chrono Decoder that provides sound effects and the timer function, a 15-minute intro game (named The Drumming Closet), two 60-minute adventures (named, The Search for Jesse and Break the Curse), hint card decoder, 8 keys, 2 sets of 8 hint cards and the rulebook.
-The aim of the game, as you might imagine, is to escape the room within the allotted time frame.
+Inside the box, you will find an electronic Chrono Decoder that provides sound effects and the timer function, a 15-minute intro game ( named The Drumming Closet ), two 60-minute adventures ( named, The Search for Jesse and Break the Curse ), hint card decoder, 8 keys, 2 sets of 8 hint cards and the rulebook.

 How to Play